followmyutopia/devextreme-documentation/api-reference/50 Common/utils/ui/dxOverlay/3 Methods/baseZIndex(zIndex).md

 ===================================================================

 <!--shortDescription-->
-A static method that specifies the base z-index for all overlay widgets.
+Specifies the base z-index for all overlay widgets.
 <!--/shortDescription-->

 <!--paramName1-->zIndex<!--/paramName1-->